Khedubaba/FingerprintAuthenticationApp/README.md

 Note:
 1. You need API Level 23 or greater to use FingerprintManager

-2. Since API 28 FingerprintManage is depricated and is replaced by BiometricPrompt
+2. Since API 28 FingerprintManager is depricated and is replaced by BiometricPrompt

-#Links:
+# Links:

 1. BiometricPrompt: